-- 1. This appeal has been filed by Jharkhand State Electricity Board (in short JSEB), Ranchi against the order/Judgement dated 10/10/2007 passed in case no. 21/07 by Vidyut Upbhokta Shikayat Niwaran Forum (in short VUSNF), JSEB, Ranchi. - 2.
-The brief facts; giving rise to this appeal is that M/s Hanuman Alloys Pvt.Ltd Plot no. 1V A/5, Bokaro Industrial Area, Bokaro Steel City, Bokaro filed a representation before VUSNF which was registered as case no. 21 of 2007, alleging inter-allia that the petitioner M/s Hanuman Alloys Pvt.Ltd. was granted the electricity connection for 3300 KVA for running induction furnace under HTSS category mode of tariff 2003 effective from 01.01.2004, which was energized in August 2005.
-According to the petitioner, the JSEB is billing energy charges not on the basis of actual maximum demand recorded in the month in the meter of the consumer; after the tariff order of 2003-04 passed by JSERC, rather they are billing demand charges on the basis of 100% of the contract demand which is illegal as per the tariff order 2003-04 which is applicable with effect from 01/01/2004.
+- 1. This appeal has been filed by Jharkhand State Electricity Board (in short JSEB), Ranchi against the order/Judgement dated 31/10/2007 passed in case no. 23/07 by Vidyut Upbhokta Shikayat Niwaran Forum (in short VUSNF), JSEB, Ranchi. - 2.
+The brief facts; giving rise to this appeal is that M/s Kamsa Steel Pvt.
+Ltd. having its place of working at M-44(P), 4th Phase, Adityapur Industrial Area, P.O. & P.S.
+Gamharia, District: Saraikela Kharsawan filed a representation before VUSNF which was registered as case no. 23 of 2007, alleging inter-allia that the petitioner M/s Kamsa Steel Pvt.
+Ltd. was granted the electricity connection for 1200 KVA for running induction furnace, which was energized on 10/05/2002 and the load was subsequently enhanced to 2400 KVA, 3600 KVA and finally to 4200 KVA.
+According to the petitioner, after the separation of JSEB the JSERC has fixed tariff applicable to the under the power given under Electricity Act 2003, which is applicable with effect from 1-1-2004 but the JSEB is billing energy charges not on the basis of actual maximum demand recorded in the month in the meter of the consumer; rather they are billing demand charges on the basis of 100% of the contract demand which is illegal as per the tariff order 2003-04 which is applicable with effect from 01/01/2004.
 In the tariff order 2003-04, there is no provision for realizing demand charges on the basis of 100% of the contract demand in case there is shortfall of demand recorded in the meter of the consumer.
+The respondent M/s Kamsa Steel Pvt.
+Ltd. has prayed for revising the energy bills from 1-1-2004 onwards on the basis of actual maximum demand (KVA) recorded in the meter of the consumer.
+The respondent has also prayed for declaration of disconnection from 30-11-2006 as illegal.
+This prayer however was left to be agitated before the GM- Cum- Chief engineer, Jamshedpur.